 Regarding Violet Gellenbeck we have talked about her before, she was the officiating elder who did the hatchet job of stripping titles from women who held much higher rank than herself.
 See Aboriginal Injustice – Subverting Aboriginal Law and Brutal abuse of Salmon during a time when they are in crisis as well as Introducing “Smogelgem” of the Sun House A In a nutshell Violet Gellenbeck is also the mother of the man slaying salmon at the falls.

-Below Bernard Gellenbeck killing and wasting salmon.
+Below Gordon Gellenbeck killing and wasting salmon.
 His punishment according to locals was a verbal admonition.

 The second, same as the first, are die hard anti LNG pipeliners.

 I refer to Ron Mitchell, who became a Hereditary Chief thanks to CGL, now biting the proverbial hand that feeds him, with a cock and bull story about how COVID is getting transferred from the camps directly to local elders.
 This is how the evil pen turns facts into fiction, and profit all round for the story tellers.
 Amanda complains that in spite of trying to contact Bonnie Henry she got no response, well maybe she knows more about “Stupid White man” than Amanda does.
 Also read Open letter to Ellis Ross MLA for Skeena and John Rustad MLA for Nechako Lakes. in regards to the same letters and article.